jw-yue/image_uploader/README.md

 JULIE'S README NOTES

-I also continued working on this afterward 12/11/2023 too.
+I also continued working on this after 12/11/2023 too.
 See commit history for list of changes.

 UPDATE 12/11/2023